When Does Translation Require Context? A Data-driven, Multilingual Exploration: Cross-phenomenon MT Evaluation

-In this section, we describe how we devise automatic taggers for each discourse phenomenon identified through our thematic analysis.
+We now describe our taggers for each identified discourse phenomenon.
+Note that these do \textbf{not} require C-XMI to be calculated, and are based on reliable methods for identifying each phenomenon mentioned in \autoref{section:analysis-results}.
+For formality, pronoun choice and verb form, we created language-specific word lists that were verified by native speakers.

+Not all phenomena are present in each language.
+Phenomena that are absent are indicated in \autoref{appendix:total-counts}, as a zero count for that language.

-\paragraph{Lexical Cohesion} To tag words that require lexical cohesion, we first extract word alignments from a parallel corpus $D = \{(X_1, Y_1), \cdots, (X_{|D|},Y_{|D|})\}$, where $(X_m,Y_m)$ denote the source and target document pair.
+\paragraph{Lexical Cohesion} To tag words that require lexical cohesion, we first extract word alignments from a parallel corpus $D = \{(X_1, Y_1), \cdots, (X_{|D|},Y_{|D|})\}$, where $(X_m,Y_m)$ denote the source and target reference document pair.
 We use the AWESOME aligner \cite{dou-neubig-2021-word} to obtain:

 where each $x_i$ and $y_j$ are the lemmatized content source and target words and $\leftrightarrow$ denotes a bidirectional word alignment.
-Then, for each target word $y_j$ that is aligned to source word $x_i$, if the alignment pair $\langle x_i, y_j\rangle$ occurred at least $3$ times already in the current document, we tag $y_j$ for lexical cohesion.
+For each target word $y_j$ that is aligned to source word $x_i$, if the alignment pair $\langle x_i, y_j\rangle$ occurred at least $3$ times already in the current document, excluding the current sentence, we tag $y_j$ for lexical cohesion \footnote{This threshold of 3 can also be changed within the tagger.}.

-\paragraph{Formality} For languages that use distinct pronouns for different levels of formality (T-V distinction), we tag the target pronouns containing formality distinction in their various forms.
-Some languages such as Spanish and Italian often drop the subject pronoun, and T-V distinction is instead reflected in the verb form.
-For these languages, we use spaCy \cite{spacy2} and Stanza \cite{qi-etal-2020-stanza} to find POS tags (for other phenomena that use POS tags, we do the same), which we use to detect verbs with a second-person subject in the source text, and conjugated in the second (T) or third (V) person in the target text.
-For languages such as Japanese and Korean with a more complex honorifics system, we construct a word list of common honorifics-related words to tag.
-For details of formality-related pronouns and honorifics-related words, see Appendix~\ref{appendix:tagger}.
+\paragraph{Formality} For languages with T-V distinction, we tag the target pronouns containing formality distinction if there has previously been a word pertaining to the same formality level in the same document.

+Some languages such as Spanish often drop the subject pronoun, and T-V distinction is instead reflected in the verb form.
+For these languages, we use spaCy \cite{spacy2} and Stanza \cite{qi-etal-2020-stanza} to find POS tags and detect verbs with a second-person subject in the source, and conjugated in the second (T) or third (V) person in the target.

+For languages with more complex honorifics systems, such as Japanese, we construct a word list of common honorifics-related words to tag (details in Appendix~\ref{appendix:verbs}).